Khabza Career Portal

 Insufficient Heating or Cooling

-If your heat pump isn’t providing enough heat or cooling, it may be due to issues such as a clogged filter, low refrigerant levels, or a malfunctioning thermostat.
+If your heat pump isn’t providing enough heat or cooling, it may be due to a clogged filter, low refrigerant levels, or a malfunctioning thermostat.

 Strange Noises

 Unusual noises from your heat pump could indicate problems with the motor, fan, or compressor.
-These issues may require professional attention.
+These issues may require heat pump installation sacramento county professional attention.

 Leaking Fluids